Particular/NServiceBus.AzureFunctions.Worker.ServiceBus/README.md

 # Documentation

-See the [Using NServiceBus in Azure Functions (isolated process) documentation](https://docs.particular.net/nservicebus/hosting/azure-functions-service-bus/) for more details.
+See the [Azure Functions with Service Bus (Isolated Worker) documentation](https://docs.particular.net/nservicebus/hosting/azure-functions-service-bus/) for more details.

 ## Running tests locally